eDeniska/figma-preview-swiftui/README.md

 ## Component list to get component IDs

-When you need to get component IDs for the elements, you can use `FigmaComponentList` view (it comes with `NavigationView`, so you could put somewhere in developer menu of your app on early stages, or use separate app to browse components).
+When you need to get component IDs for the elements, you can use `FigmaComponentsList` view (it comes with `NavigationView`, so you could put somewhere in developer menu of your app on early stages, or use separate app to browse components).
 Please note that only published components will be listed (this requires paid Figma subscription to publish these).
 Alternatively, you could still use share links of components from Figma.
-You can use share link, or file id to set up `FigmaComponentList` view.
-Or, `FigmaComponentList` could use file id passed via `Environment`.
+You can use share link, or file id to set up `FigmaComponentsList` view.
+Or, `FigmaComponentsList` could use file id passed via `Environment`.
 ```swift
 struct ContentView: View {
     var body: some View {